 You also need to learn gymnastics judges’ shorthand, which is a bunch of symbols used to record a gymnast’s routine.
 Judges write down the symbols that correspond to the skills that the gymnast performed, along with notations for what deductions they are going to take.
 After a gymnast’s routine is complete, the judge goes back and evaluates the routine based on what they have recorded on their paper.

 Since gymnastics judging can be somewhat subjective, given that there are humans applying deductions, the judge’s goal every meet is for the gymnasts to be fairly ranked.

 Things a Gymnastics Judge Looks For in A Routine

 There are several things a gymnastics judge looks at when evaluating a gymnastics routine.

 Requirements: Does the gymnast have all the requirements?

 The first thing a gymnastics judge looks at when evaluating a routine is whether the gymnast has all

 the routine requirements.
 This will determine a gymnast’s start value.
-You can check out the level requirements here, or for compulsory levels they are the skills highlighted on the progression checklist.
+You can check out the level requirements here.

 Compulsory Routine Requirements